CMedrado/IronBank/README.md

 - `POST /accounts` - Account creation endpoint.

-    - To make the request, pass through json.
+    - The request and response bodies will be in json.

     - Request Example:
       ```bash